deependraa/elitmus-assignment/README.md

     and type user name and password as : username :deependra_elitmus@gmail.com
     password : deependra_elitmus
-    if this username and password does not work for you the make new superuser ny going back to terminal where you enviroment is activated and type: python manage.py createsuperuser, and follow the instructions and go back to admin panel and login with the id pass you created
+if this username and password does not work for you the make new superuser ny going back to terminal where you enviroment is activated and type:

+    python manage.py createsuperuser

+and follow the instructions and go back to admin panel and login with the id pass you created